 Technically, the upper face of a concrete floor is called an “unformed” face, in contrast to “formed” concrete faces which obtain their shape and texture from the moulds or formwork in which they are cast.
 Unformed faces are typically flat and require post-finishing techniques to achieve the required texture.
-The most prevalent texture or finish for internal exposed concrete floors is polished – either power-floated for a smooth solid appearance, or diamond-ground to expose the aggregates.
+The most prevalent texture or finish for internal exposed concrete floors is polished – either power-trowelled for a smooth solid appearance, or diamond-ground to expose the aggregates.
 A requirement for greater slip resistance is often a driver to explore other options, such as the inclusion of retardants or shot-blasting.
 Some of the techniques more commonly used for external surfaces, such as imprinting or brushing, can also be used to good aesthetic effect inside.

 “Wearing screeds” (formerly known as “high strength concrete toppings”) are usually installed once the space is enclosed, unlike a structural floor slab.
 They are specifically designed to serve as a floor finish, often incorporating pipes for underfloor heating, and require care and expertise to execute correctly.
 Designers are advised to seek guidance from specialist installers at early stages of design development when specifying screeded floors.

 Polished concrete floors

 There are two ways to create a smooth, polished patina to concrete floors, but each achieves quite a different visual appearance.